2010 Vatican employee sex scandal: Incident

 Italian engineering executive Angelo Balducci was reportedly involved with pimping a Nigerian Cappella Giulia member, Thomas Chinedu Ehiem, for the services of male prostitutes as part of a local prostitution ring.
 Balducci had been a Papal Gentleman since 1995 and had served as senior adviser to the Congregation for the Evangelization of Peoples, responsible for the management of the Roman Catholic church's missionary activities around the globe.
-Ehiem had met Balducci more than 10 years prior to the scandal and had become acquainted with him through an Italian friend.
+Ehiem had met Balducci more than 10 years before the scandal and had become acquainted with him through an Italian friend.
 A wiretap by police allegedly caught Balducci negotiating with Ehiem, a then 29-year-old Vatican chorister, with Balducci giving physical descriptions of men he wanted brought to him.
 One of the men was described as "two metres tall … 97 kilos … aged 33, completely active."
 In various taped conservations, Ehiem had also been recorded saying "I have a situation from Naples", "I have a situation from Cuba", "a German who just arrived from Germany", "two black guys", "the soccer player" and "the dancer for the RAI".